borisdev/play_mev_bot/README.md

 ## Why build a MEV bot?

-You can learn about the following blockachain topics:
+This is purely a learning exercise on the following blockchain topics:

 - Etheruem transactions
-- DeFi (dex)
-- Contracts
+- DEX (Uniswap)
-- Arbitrage
+- Smart contracts

 ## And why code a MEV bot in Python versus Javascript?